 SEIZURE WHILE DRIVING CAR ACCIDENT LAWYERS MN

 A Savage man who concealed his history of epileptic seizures from state authorities, and kept driving despite the risk, pleaded guilty to criminal vehicular homicide for a December 2016 crash where he drove the wrong way in an eastbound lane, killing three people.
 The driver was driving a Chevy Malibu west on I-494, then pulled over to the right shoulder and turned and headed east on I-494 just east of the 24th Avenue exit.
 He collided with a Jeep, immediately killing a 2 year old passenger in that vehicle.
 The child’s mother and grandmother died later that night from the injuries related to the car crash.

 Prosecutors will be seeking an eight year prison sentence, according to the Hennepin County Attorney’s Office.
 Our car accident lawyers at Rochlin Law Firm believe that 8 years is a minimal sentence for killing three people in the situation where you continue to drive even though you know you are subject to a seizure.
 During his guilty plea on Monday, the driver stated that while living in Texas, he had a change in his medication for his epilepsy which made him more prone to seizures.
 After moving to Minnesota, his medication was changed again and he said he knew the medication would still make him more prone to seizures.

-The driver acknowledged he was grossly negligent but went out driving that night despite the risk of having a seizure while driving.
+The driver acknowledged he was grossly negligent but went out driving in his car that night despite the risk of having a seizure while driving.
 He told the court that he had a seizure, blacked out and does not remember the crash.
 The accident took place at 8:25 p.m. on Dec.
 2 on Interstate 494 near Minnesota Hwy.
 5, not far from the Minneapolis-St. Paul International Airport.